Content Note: This piece includes references to addiction and mental health experiences.

 It’s the anesthetic.

-I recently came across Shia’s interview with Andrew Callaghan on Channel 5 News, which was the prompt for me writing this blog.
-Click to watch the complete interview on YouTube.
+I recently came across Shia’s interview with Andrew Callaghan on Channel 5 News, which ultimately inspired me to write this piece.
+You can watch the full interview on YouTube.

-Content Note: The interview discusses substance use, mental health struggles, anger and aggression, legal issues, and includes references to violence, homophobic language, and potentially distressing personal disclosures.
+The interview includes discussion of substance use, mental health challenges, anger and aggression, legal issues, and references to violence, homophobic language, and potentially distressing personal experiences.
+If these topics feel activating or sensitive for you, consider proceeding with care or choose to skip viewing.

-Here are supportive, accessible resources for addiction, whether someone is seeking help for themselves or a loved one:
+Here are supportive, accessible resources for addiction, whether you’re seeking help for yourself or for someone you care about:

 🆘 Immediate Support & Crisis Lines